 For anyone who doesn’t know, Photoshop is an image editing software used all over the world.
 “Photoshoping” has also become the household term to describe editing or changing the way an image works, even if the software isn’t being used.
 Photoshop lets people make tiny tweaks or massive overhauls to the way an image looks.
+Looking at models before and after photoshop, it’s not uncommon to see pretty dramatic changes to the image coloring, to the model themselves, and to the background.
 It can even allow people to combine many images together into one!

 How Can Photoshop Be Used?

-How you use Photoshop is only limited by your imagination!
+How you use Photoshop is only limited by your imagination.
 Photoshop has some features that allow images to be automatically adjusted for color, contrast or tone.
-They’re very slight changes, but the overall look of the image can be improved with the click of a mouse!
-From there, colors can be changed, images can be combined, blemishes can be removed, teeth whitened and more!
+They’re very slight changes, but the overall look of the image can be improved with just the click of a mouse.
+From there, colors can be changed, images can be combined, blemishes can be removed, teeth whitened, facial & body shape changed, and more.
 Photoshop is a truly remarkable tool that allows you to create anything you can dream up with enough practice.

 When talking about models in advertisements, designers can make many different adjustments.
 The background behind the model can be changed, the lightning can be adjusted and even the model themselves can be edited in every imaginable way.
 The model can be stretched, shrunk, colorized or changed to suit the creator’s need.
 This is where some of the controversy comes into play because the big question is: should you photoshop models?

 Some people might say that photoshopping models should be done away with altogether, but there are many considerations to look at when deciding if an image should be edited or not.
 More often than not the intent behind the edit is what matters the most since that can determine if the edit is misleading or ethical.